kisslinux/kiss/README.md

 # This can be used to have the package manager run in a "fake root".
 export KISS_ROOT=/

-# Keep build, package and extraction cache directories for debugging
-# purposes.
+# Keep build logs around for successful builds and not just failing
+# ones.
+Helpful when debugging.
 #
 # Set it to '1' to enable.
 export KISS_DEBUG=0

+# Force the usage of a different 'sudo' tool.
+#
+# Values: 'su', 'sudo', 'doas'
+export KISS_SU=

 # Use a reproducible cache naming scheme.
 #